 The Dogon are a ethnic people living on the Bandiagara plateau geographically located in the small west African nation of Mali.
-According to statistics there are roughly 1.6 million Dogon, many of whom practice traditional animistic religion.
+According to statistics, there are roughly 1.6 million Dogon, many of whom practice traditional animistic religion.

 Dogon Origin Myth and the Nommo

 Historically, the Dogon people have attempted to escape the encroachment of Islam and Islamic influences.
-This, along with their desire to settle in an area where there was water, led them to relocate and construct their settlements in defensible positions along the walls of the Bandiagara escarpment.
-Although the escarpment and Dogon villages were open to tourism in recent history Mali security forces have advised tourists not to visit the area due to hostilities between ethnic groups.
-The Dogon regard their villages and settlements as a living person, and thus all Dogon settlements are laid out in the shape of a human body with its structures possessing anthropomorphic significance.
-They believe that this arrangement reflects the creator god Amma while its anthropomorphic designs mirror the creative power of the Nommo.
-For example, women’s menstrual huts located on the village’s east and west sides are constructed as hands while family homesteads, assembled in the plan of a male body (the kitchen is the head, the two storerooms the arms, central room as the stomach, and the entrance passage as the penis) are the chest.
+This, along with their desire to settle in an area where there is water, led them to relocate and construct their settlements in defensible positions along the walls of the Bandiagara escarpment.
+Although the escarpment and Dogon villages were open to tourism in recent history, Mali security forces have advised tourists not to visit the area due to hostilities between ethnic groups.
+The Dogon regard their villages and settlements as a living person and thus all Dogon settlements are laid out in the shape of a human body with its structures possessing anthropomorphic significance.
+They believe that this arrangement reflects the creator god Amma while its anthropomorphic designs mirror the creative power of the Nommo; for example, women’s menstrual huts located on the village’s east and west sides are constructed as hands while family homesteads, assembled in the plan of a male body (the kitchen is the head, the two storerooms the arms, central room as the stomach, and the entrance passage as the penis) are the chest.

 Ambalu, S. et al. 2013.
 The Religions Book. p.
 48-49.